clojurebridge-minneapolis/organizing/SURVEY.md

 Java User Group (1)                *
 ```

-*What would you like to use Clojure for? (only some people answered this)*
+*What would you like to use Clojure for?*

+We just asked people to shout out responses for this.
 ```
 Data visualization and/or Big data (4)  ****
 Gaming (2)                              **